 Virtual neighborhood meeting on the Fischer's Forest Park large onsite septic system (LOSS).

-- Replace the entire gravity collection system, including manholes, mainlines, and when possible, residential service connections.
+- Replacing the entire gravity collection system, including manholes, mainlines, and residential service connections.

 - Make improvements to and move the treatment system to an area north of Merry Meadow court.

 - Create a new drain field over the area of the field that failed in the early 1980s.